-AmoralThe adjective amoral is very technical and quite rare.
-It means not related to morality.
+AmoralThe adjective "amoral" is technical and quite rare.
+It means "not related to morality."
 It pertains to the noun amorality.
 Amorality is a state in which the concept of right and wrong is invalid.

 - Deciding which scent you like best is an amoral decision.